Vovch/give-in-chunks/readme.md

 2. Open your web browser and navigate to `http://localhost:5000`

-3. In the web interface, you can configure:
+3. In the web interface, you can configure or supply:
-   - Prompt for the AI model
+   - Prompt for the AI model (paste text or select a prompt file)
-   - Input text to be processed
+   - Input text to be processed (paste text or select a text file)
-   - Separator for splitting text into chunks (default: '\n\n')
+   - Separator for splitting text into chunks (default: `\n\n\n`)
-   - Number of parallel requests (default:53)
+   - Number of parallel requests (default: `5`)
    - Maximum requests per minute (optional rate limiting)
-   - Chunk size in characters (default: 8000)
+   - Chunk size in characters (default: `8000`)

-4. Click "Generate" to process your text
+4. Click **Generate** to process your text.
+After completion the page displays the model output along with a download link for the combined response.

 ## Configuration Options